Author name: Orit

 Born and raised in Los Angeles, Orit is a journalist, multi-media producer, and author currently based in Berlin.
 Prior to living in Berlin, where she covers German-Jewish-Israel affairs, she covered Israeli politics, society, lifestyle and culture for a variety of publications.

-Day 7: The Limits of Friendship Read More »
+Day 12: The End (Until We Return) Read More »

 Scroll to Top